bitrix24/b24restdocs/api-reference/crm/companies/userfields/crm-company-userfield-list.md

-# Get a List of Custom Company Fields by Filter crm.company.userfield.list
+# Get a list of custom company fields by filter crm.company.userfield.list

 {% note warning "We are still updating this page" %}

-Some data may be missing here — we will add it soon.
+Some data may be missing — we will fill it in shortly.

 {% endnote %}